ostrbor/anticaptcha/README.md

 # anti captcha

 Simple anticaptcha library for images with text.
-Set api_key of anti-captcha.com in settings.py before using.
+Set API_KEY of anti-captcha.com in settings.py before using.

 ```python
 from anticaptcha import Anticaptcha